Russian diplomats in EU: unpaid wages, low morale

 Russia's strategic goal — to defeat Ukraine on the battlefield and to push Nato back to Cold War-era borders — also "remains unchanged," Rosin added.

-Russia was expected to launch a major new ground offensive in the south and east of Ukraine this year in what has become a war of "attrition", the EFIS chief said.
+Putin was expected to order a major new ground offensive in the south and east of Ukraine this year in what has become a war of "attrition", the EFIS chief said.

 This could come as soon as late February or several months from now, depending on whether Putin's political or military logic prevails, giving his army more time for mobilisation, Rosin said.